 - Queen Anne’s Lace – Like its name, the Queen Anne’s lace has a natural elegance about it.
-This filler flower has a beautiful lace-like pattern that compliments a bride’s dress perfectly.
+This filler flower has a beautiful lace-like pattern that complements a bride’s dress perfectly.
 It is delicate and petite and perfect for adding texture to a classy design.

 - Kangaroo Paw – The dark red hues of the kangaroo make for a perfect accent to a winter floral arrangement.
-The kangaroo paw is an exotic looking plant that has emerald green and red colors symbolic of christmas.
+The kangaroo paw is an exotic looking plant that has emerald green and red colors symbolic of Christmas.
 They originated in Australia, but are now used in brides’ bouquets everywhere to add striking accents of red and green.

 - Silver Brunia – Berries are among one of the newer trends that have been popping up in bouquets.
 This particular berry is called silver brunia and it is a unique way to add silver and grey hues to your bouquet for a chic look.

 This elegant winter wedding bouquet is bursting with pastel roses and stunning greenery.
 Its muted tones and lively texture emulate a sense of antiquity in its design.
 The light pink and white florals add softness, while the greenery helps to add texture.
 Some of the flowers that are featured in this bouquet are Japanese lisianthus’, scabiosas and anemone, among many others.